 - Create for the long-term

-After designing your logo, ask yourself if it captures the essence of your brand.
-If so, you can move onto building up your color palette, typography, and more.
+Ask yourself if your logo captures the essence of your brand.
+If so, you can move on to the next step.

 2. A color palette

-When thinking about color, it’s good to think of how much of an impact it can have on your brand.
-Just think of the famous Tiffany Blue: The feelings associated with that shade of blue are often surprise, joy, and awe.
-Tiffany has done a solid job of incorporating their brand color in their packaging and marketing materials; people can’t help but recognize the brand before even seeing the logo.
+Think of the impact color can have on your brand.
+The famous Tiffany Blue is associated with feelings of surprise, joy, and awe.
+Tiffany’s has done a solid job of incorporating its brand color; people can’t help but recognize the brand before even seeing the logo.

-When deciding which colors will convey the feeling you want to communicate, it’s helpful to brush up on some color psychology and understand which colors are associated with certain feelings.
+When deciding which colors will convey the feeling you want to communicate, brush up on some basic colors and emotions.
+Your brand color palette can have 3 to 8 colors:

-Be wise in choosing colors that effectively differentiate you from direct competitors to avoid confusing consumers.
-Oftentimes specific colors are commonly used across industries, such as blue within the finance industry or green for the environment.
+Be wise in choosing color combinations that differentiate you from competitors to avoid confusing consumers.

 Experiment with different tints and shades, and don’t be shy to explore colors not commonly used within your industry!
 The more you stand out from competitors, the better.

 The magical loops and swirls of Disney’s custom typeface simply wouldn’t make sense if used anywhere other than for Disney’s marketing material.
-You don’t even need to see Disney’s logo, yet spotting their typeface anywhere will automatically trigger the thought of the happiest place on earth.
+Spotting their typeface anywhere will automatically trigger the thought of the happiest place on earth.

-Just as important as color, your font choice sends a message of who and what your brand is.
-Choose one to two fonts to use for headings and body text and stick to it across channels (it could be the fonts used in your logo, or complementary typefaces).
-You can even go choose one main font and use different cuts and weights of it.
+Your font choice sends a message of who and what your brand is.
+Choose one to two fonts to use for headings and body text and stick to them across channels (it could be the fonts used in your logo or complementary typefaces).
+You can even go choose one main font and use different cuts and weights for it.

 4. Shapes and imagery

 Shapes and imagery play a fundamental role in visual communication.
-Consider the way you want your audience to feel when they come across visual elements of your brand.
+Consider how you want your audience to feel when they come across your brand.
 For example, using rounded shapes communicate feelings of unity and comfort, while hard-edged shapes are better suited for displaying stability and reliability.

 Tip: When choosing imagery, think about your brand voice: is your voice loud and bold?
 Modern and edgy?
 Your images should reflect that to ensure a cohesive visual communication strategy.